 - Put some mushroom-vegetable filling on one side of the tortilla.
 Top it with some shredded cheese.

-- Pull the other side of the tortilla to cover the vegetables and slightly press with a spatula.
+- Pull the other side of the tortilla to cover the filling and slightly press with a spatula.

 - Toast the quesadilla from both sides until they turn brown and crunchy.

-- Take it out on a serving plate and cut into two pieces.
-Serve with Salsa/ Guacamole or any dip of your choice.
+- Take it out on a serving plate and cut it in half.

 - Feel free to add more vegetables to the filling.